-CodeTwo Exchange Rules Pro was designed for organizations that use Microsoft Exchange Server 2019, 2016, 2013 or 2010 for mail processing.
+CodeTwo Exchange Rules Pro was designed for organizations that use Microsoft Exchange Server 2019, 2016 or 2013 for mail processing.
 Use the links below to learn about the software installation, installation management, upgrading, and more.

 - General guidelines (read before installing)